florophore/floro-next-demo/README.md

 ### What plugin features do you want/need?

-There are some features not explicitly demonstrated in the demo.
-You can, for example, make your app checks for new translations every time it launches and update the strings (that are SAFE TO UPDATE) if they are on the <b>main floro remote branch head</b>.

 - ### Palette
   - Do you want to be able to change every color in your app?
 I do not personally use this feature in the floro.io website but there may be some benefit if you have a designer on your team who changes colors often or if you have an expansive color palette.
 This is mostly an upstream plugin dependency but does not need to be included as a generator at runtime (for most apps).